gmac/graphql-stitching-ruby/README.md

 ## Merged Types (Boundaries)

 `Object` and `Interface` types may exist with different fields in different graph locations, and will get merged together in the combined schema.
+These merged types are referred to as "boundaries".

 ![Merging Types](./docs/images/merging.png)